t-ded/algpy/.github/PULL_REQUEST_TEMPLATE/bug_report.md

 - [ ] I believe my code closes the related issue (if any exists)
 - [ ] I have commented my code and included docstrings (in case of larger changes and new methods/classes/logic/...)
 - [ ] I have made corresponding changes to the documentation (in case of changes that required this)
-- [ ] I have added tests that prove my fix is effective or that my feature works (in case of fixes and/or new features)

 ## Additional Information